Voting for Sustainability

 Why do you use advanced statistical models instead of simply calculating the percentage of votes where an asset manager votes as the benchmark?

 Our methodology ranks investors relative to each other based on their voting patterns on benchmark proposals.
 While a simple percentage of agreement with the benchmark provides a basic level of overlap, it treats all votes as equally important.
-Advanced statistical models, like ideal point estimation, allow us to capture deeper insights by analyzing the nuances of each vote.
+Using advanced statistical models, like ideal point estimation, developed specifically to assess voting data, allow us to capture deeper insights by analyzing the nuances of each vote.
 This approach weights votes differently and reveals the underlying preferences of each investor, offering a more comprehensive view of their sustainability orientation.

 16